Last Updated on August 29, 2022 by Jason Harris

 The “gift” of extreme emotional neglect

 I rarely yelled or spanked.
 (Some of our children were spanked a few times when they were younger.
-I stopped this completely about twelve years ago).
+I stopped this completely around 2008).
 However, I had given my children the gift of extreme emotional neglect.
 I had invalidated their “negative” emotions at nearly every turn.
 And had taught them to submerge and suppress these in themselves, as I had learned to do myself.
 After all, we are to be a happy, righteous people!
 And there is no reason for us to give time or attention to those emotions which are “evil.”
 I also was frequently irritable around the children if they were displaying any “abundance” of emotion, “positive” or “negative” (basically, if they were engaged in age-appropriate behavior).

 Like me, some of our children subsequently developed more of a restricted affect, and emotional dysregulation/emotional self-punishment if their emotions weren’t “right.”
 Something they may have already been prone to anyway.